sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 We use Printfection for onboarding swag.
 You can read more about how we order [swag here](internal-swag.md).

-We send a link to teammates in the Welcome email thread, that allows them to order the type of swag they want (unisex or form-fitted) and put the address they want for shipping.
-You can see the email in the [onboarding email templates doc](https://docs.google.com/document/d/1kX_6c4WPs530pWjAx7R5MGPFGiYCgmVbh78S-K3kHfc/edit#).
+Kemper sends an email to each new hire at least 1 week prior to their start date that includes links to order their swag (unisex or form-fitted) and provide their shipping.
+You can see the email template in the [onboarding email templates doc](https://docs.google.com/document/d/1kX_6c4WPs530pWjAx7R5MGPFGiYCgmVbh78S-K3kHfc/edit#).

 #### After email creation